-One of the first iconic element of The Duchess of Cambridge’s Royal Jewellery Box was the Sapphire and Diamond Engagement Ring.
+One of the first iconic elements of Catherine, The Princess of Wales (The Duchess of Cambridge)’s Royal Jewellery Box was the Sapphire and Diamond Engagement Ring.
 The Oval ring originally was the engagement ring of Prince William’s Mother Late Princess of Wales, Diana.

 The fun fact is that the ring at the time was not a custom piece and Charles did not have any ring at the time of proposal.
 Diana chose it later when Gerard was called to present engagement ring samples at the Palace.
 The ring was later on resized to fit Princess’ finger.